maria212/cs-practice/README.md

 # cs-practice
 Practice in Computer Science in Frontend by Cobezzza 2023

+To start project: npx tsc index.ts